CarolynSM/git-collab-csm-aj/readme.md

 ### Task 3 - Amber
 Slack your partner.
 You should both create an array of objects.
 Each object should have a name and age.

+### Task 4 - Carolyn
+You should create a new HTML file.
+Link to it from index.html